 Traveling to the Eastern bloc in the 1980s was a complicated affair, especially for journalists.
 Our support staff in the Vienna office worked the telex machines hard (this was before faxes and email) to obtain the necessary official permissions.
 One of the trickiest parts of the job was to arrange accommodation.

 Indeed, on my trips to Czechoslovakia, from the moment I entered the country to the minute I left, I was accompanied by a Czech fixer and translator named "Arnold."
 He was later revealed to be a high-ranking spy in a report issued by Prague’s Office of Military History.
-(I write about Arnold in a separate post here.)
+(I wrote about Arnold in a separate post here.)

 Getting back to the issue of accommodation.
-There were only a handful of hotels in Prague where Western journalists were permitted to stay.
+There was only a handful of hotels in Prague where Western journalists were permitted to stay.
 I never figured out the system precisely, but big-time journalists working for, say, the “New York Times” or “Time” magazine, or one of the wire services, like Reuters, were normally lodged at the Alcron or Jalta hotels in the center.
 The rooms at these places were subjected to 24/7 surveillance by the intelligence services.
-The bugging room below the Jalta has been opened as a tourist attraction, so anyone can now see the elaborate phone and room-tapping setup that existed.
+The bugging room below the Jalta has been opened as a tourist attraction, so anyone can see the elaborate phone and room-tapping setup that existed.

 Of the three, the Intercontinental was the most modern and arguably the best, but it was actually my least favorite.
-The building’s aggressive style, a 1970s’ version of Brutalism that Czechs now associate with a period of harsh Communist rule called “normalization,” clashed with the gentler, more-harmonious Art Nouveau of the hotel’s historic Old Town neighborhood, near the former Jewish quarter.
-I’d heard stories that the hotel's design was originally rejected as being out of character with the surrounding buildings of the former Jewish ghetto.
+The building’s aggressive style, a 1970s’ version of Brutalism that Czechs now associate with a period of harsh Communist rule called “normalization,” clashed with the gentler, more-harmonious Art Nouveau of the surrounding historic Old Town neighborhood, near the former Jewish quarter.
+I’d heard stories that the hotel's design was originally rejected as being out of character with the former Jewish ghetto.
 To win approval, the architects apparently changed the name of the style to “Ghetto Moderne.”
 Whether that’s true or not, the term is an apt description of the blocky, vaguely cantilevered structure, clad partly in exposed concrete and copper-colored ceramic tile.

 Prince Charles would call it a carbuncle.

-It was difficult to grasp fully what was going on.
+It was difficult for me to grasp fully what was going on.
 I wondered if the girls, obviously prostitutes, were working for themselves and trying to earn a bit of hard currency on the side, or whether they were operating undercover for the intelligence services and trying to trap businessmen into compromising, potentially lucrative situations.
 As for the seedy-looking locals?
 I figured they were probably currency scammers or informants.
 There was always plenty of those hanging around.

 Often, on those trips to Prague, after a long day of interviews, I’d wander back to the hotel through the dark streets of the Old Town and camp out in the lobby to observe the scene and chat with the girls.
 They were all pretty young, not overly made up like typical prostitutes, and spoke remarkably good English.
-Invariably, they’d tell me they were “law students” from the law school across the street (still there today).
+Invariably, they’d tell me they were “students” from the law school across the street (still there today).
 They’d say they were just hanging out “to relax and meet interesting guys.”
 I guess that was the official line, or maybe they really were students?

 I had arrived from Vienna that day and was too tired in the evening to go out and look for food.
 I figured, instead, I’d order room service and eat in.
 I called down to the reception desk to request my meal, and in a few minutes the bellboy wheeled my dinner in on a cart.
 I ate, read up on my meetings for the next day, and fell asleep.